 - Unlike the in the books, the last scene reveals that Quirrell and Voldemort adopted a little Asian girl.

-- Better Than a Bare Bulb: Special shot-outs for Hermione and Gilderoy.
+- Better than a Bare Bulb: Special shout-outs for Hermione and Gilderoy.
 Specially Gilderoy.

 - Bestiality Is Depraved: It's heavily implied that Gilderoy is into mice.

 - Black Comedy Rape: When she wakes up again, Hermione mentions offhandedly that Filch has been arrested for something he did to her while she was Petrified.
 It's not elaborated upon, but the conclusions are pretty obvious.
 Ron is the only person who seems to recognize that it is a big deal.

 - Book Ends: "Gotta Get Back to Hogwarts"

 - Also "You all ready to go, buddy?", the first and last words Ron says at Hogwarts (in terms of chronological order of events.)

 - Break the Haughty: Harry acts like a dick all year.
 Losing the Head Boy election brings him down a notch.